impillar/impillar.github.io/_pages/about.md

 Recent news
 ======
++ We are organizing an exciting workshop on mobile app analysis (A-Mobile: https://a-mobile.github.io/) as a satellite event of the prestigious software engineering conference ASE 2018.
+We welcome all relevant submissions via easychair link: https://easychair.org/conferences/?conf=amobile2018
 + Our ICSE 2018 paper "Larget-Scale Analysis of Framework-Specific Exceptions in Android Apps" won ACM SIGSOFT Distinguished Paper Award
 + Our two research papers on empirical study of framework exception in Android, and deep learning based code generation from Android GUI designs is accepted by ICSE 2018
 + Our Automated Android App Testing tool-Stoat won the First Prize of Tool Demo in NASAC 2017